 - Create community among and between other Chicanx Latinx spaces on and off campus

-Scholarships were conceptualized to honor Cesar E. Chavez who dedicated his life to labor issues and become a national leader.
+Scholarships were conceptualized to honor Cesar E. Chavez and Dolores Huerta who dedicated their lives to labor and environmental issues and become national leaders.
 This scholarship was created to recognize and honor Chicanx Latinx student leaders who are actively engaged in campus leadership and community service.
 The scholarship highlights the balancing act between school work and leadership positions on and off campus; it also provides an opportunity to give back to their communities from a social justice perspective.
-The scholarships are recognized and given out at the Chicano Latino Alumni Association Annual Scholarship brunch/lunch.
-Every donation contributes towards providing students with a stipend per semester.Casa Magdalena Mora
+Every donation contributes towards providing student stipends.Casa Magdalena Mora Endowment Fund

-This residential theme program at UC Berkeley assists with transition to Cal by providing a familia and comunidad of support to ensure students succeed as scholars and future leaders.
-Together with the Mora family and campus partners Casa creates opportunities for students to explore issues impacting the Chicanx/Latinx community.
-In celebration of the 25th anniversary, Berkeley alumni created the Magdalena Mora Legacy endowment fund.
-Gifts to the fund will support programs and outreach activities that develop leadership skills, foster academic success, and promote linguistic and cultural vitality.Other Giving Options
+Casa Magdalena Mora, a residential theme program at UC Berkeley, assists with transition to CAL by providing a familia and creating a comunidad of support to ensure the success of students as scholars and future leaders.
+Together with the Mora family and other campus partners Casa Magdalena Mora creates opportunities for students to build community, and explore history, politics, culture, identity and other issues impacting the Chicanx Latinx communities.
+In celebration of the 25th anniversary of Casa Magdalena Mora, UC Berkeley alumni have joined together to create the Magdalena Mora Legacy endowment fund to support the program in perpetuity.Other Areas of Support

 Entre Familia was established to assist undocumented students who are struggling financially at CAL.
 The fund, started by individual donors to help one student at a time, is now supported by several donors and entire families.
 Priority is given to undocumented students who don’t qualify for any AB540 or DACA funds.
-A gift will help pay for campus tuition fees and other financial need gap for these students.
+A gift will help pay for campus financial need gap for these students.

 Chicanx Latinx Graduation

-For more than 40 years this annual bilingual/bicultural commencement celebration recognizes graduating PhD, Master, JDs, undergraduates and their families at the Greek Theatre.
-This graduation is unique in that it has the graduate includes two significant others when he/she walks across stage and includes keynote speakers and performances highlighting the recognition celebration.
-A gift will help pay for the graduation costs such as key note speakers, student gifts and performers that are part of the celebration.
+For more than 40 years this annual bilingual/bicultural commencement celebration recognizes graduating PhD, Master, JDs, undergraduates and their families.
+Held annually at the Greek Theatre, this graduation is unique in that the graduate includes two significant others when he/she walks across stage and performances as well as keynote speakers highlight the recognition celebration.
+A gift will help pay for the graduation costs such as speaker fees, student gifts and performers that are part of the celebration.

-A program designed to specifically provide research experience and writing opportunities to undocumented/AB540 students but open to all students who are also interested in indigenous studies and are planning to attend graduate schools/professional schools.
+A program designed to specifically provide research experience and writing opportunities to undocumented and AB540 students but open to all undergraduate and graduate students who are also interested in indigenous and undocumented studies and are planning to attend graduate schools/professional schools.
 A gift will help with providing research opportunities, conference attendance, academic and professional development.

 Latin@s in Engineering, Mathematics & Applied Science (LEMAS)

-Chicano Latino Student Development and the Chicano Latino Alumni Association are collaborating with campus partners to establish a residential program for 15-30 first-year engineering students.
-This cohort will consist of summer session, year-round academic support, workshops and conference attendance for students interested in STEM fields.
-A gift will help provide student academic advising, summer workshop and mentorship opportunities.
+Chicanx Latinx Student Development Center and the Residential and Student Services Program are collaborating to establish a residential program for first-year STEAM (Science, Technology, Engineering, Arts, Math) students.
+This cohort will consist of summer session, year-round academic support, workshops and conference attendance for students interested in STEAM fields.
+A gift will help provide student academic advising, summer workshop and mentorship opportunities..